DynAis/bbb-azure-iot/README.md

 It's a Teamproject in Ostfalia SS2022

-Aim to use a BeagleBone-Black as a IoT device connector between localmachine and Azure cloud server.
+Aim to use a BeagleBone-Black as a IoT device connector between local machine and Azure cloud server.
 Temporary using simulated OPC-UA server as alternative to test out the workflow.

 # Usage: